 Frosted cake: It’s perfectly possible to save frosted cakes with frosting containing high levels of fat.
 This includes the most common frosting, buttercream.
 More delicate frosting like merengue frosting doesn’t freeze well.

 To freeze a frosted cake, place it in the freezer before wrapping it for one hour to allow the decoration to harden.
-This way it won’t stick to the plastic wrap.
+This way, it won’t stick to the plastic wrap.
 Wrap it in plastic wrap then aluminum foil.
 Remember to write what kind of cake it is on the outside and place it in the freezer.
+Loaf cakes, like my raspberry and white chocolate cake, freeze very well.

 How to freeze cake slices